minuta/todoApp/README.md

 The data will be persisted in a virtual database, that is flushed if you stop the application server.

-The application is based on the Jakarta EE 8, Payara Micro Maven Plugin and tested with the Insomnia Core.
+The application is based on the Jakarta EE 8, Airhacks Maven Archetype, Payara Micro Maven Plugin and tested with the Insomnia Core.

 # RUN